scipy-conference/scipy_proceedings/papers/aldcroft/my_paper.rst

 conductances :math:`U_{i,j}` to other nodes and an external heat bath with temperature :math:`T_{e,i}`.
 For most models the external heat input is Solar and depends purely on the spacecraft pitch angle with respect to the Sun.
-In some cases however the heat input due to internal electronics is also included.
+In some cases, however, the heat input due to internal electronics is also included.
 Given these definitions and the nodal connectivity the temperatures can be written in matrix form as a simple first order differential equation: